|January 6th, 2012 09:14 pm - Statistics! Statistics.|

 Nobody has yet conveniently nominated any of the fandoms I was thinking of for Yuletide.
 Which leaves me unable to narrow it down to three!
 People, it is up to you:

-Open to: All, detailed results viewable to: All, participants: 43
+Open to: Registered Users, detailed results viewable to: All, participants: 43

 For yuletide, I should nominate: